Capstone-Template-orginisation/website-template/src/content/docs/processes/Documentation/Example-Company-documention-guide.md

 Documentation is written for specific audiences and provides knowledge on the development lifecycle and end product.

-The Thoth Tech documentation is stored in the [documentation repositry](https://github.com/thoth-tech/documentation)., in the company GitHub.
+The Company documentation is stored in the [documentation repositry](https://github.com/thoth-tech/documentation)., in the company GitHub.
 All documentation should be written in markdown and includes: research, meeting minutes, software user guides, and more.

-## Top tips for Thoth Tech writing
+## Top tips for Company Tech writing

 Effective writing is clear, easy to read, and concise.
-Thoth Tech writing should follow the guidelines of plain English (Australian English).
+Company writing should follow the guidelines of plain English (Australian English).

-Here at Thoth Tech, we aim for all our writing to meet these goals:
+Here at Company, we aim for all our writing to meet these goals:

 - **To Empower:** We want our people to have the knowledge to make the most of our products.